amanshu-kataria/github-graphql/README.md

 # Github Graphql [WIP]

-This app uses Github's GraphQL API v4 in react.
+Using Github's GraphQL API v4 using React and Auth0.